-- A. Recognition.
+A. Recognition.
 The Municipality agrees to recognize a reasonable number of shop stewards who shall be employees of the Municipality, appointed by the Association.
-The Association, upon designating a shop steward, shall advise the Municipality in writing and provide the Municipality with the appointee's name, work location, work assignment, work phone number, and Association area of responsibility. - B. Shop Steward Duties. - 1.
+The Association, upon designating a shop steward, shall advise the Municipality in writing and provide the Municipality with the appointee's name, work location, work assignment, work phone number, and Association area of responsibility.

+- B. Shop Steward Duties. - 1.
 Grievance/Complaint Handling.
-The duties and activities of a shop steward (except where otherwise specifically agreed between the parties), while acting as such in the work activity which he or she represents, shall be limited to the handling of complaints and grievances which arise.
-When a shop steward is required to leave his or her regular work unit and ceases to perform his or her regularly assigned duties in pursuit of the above or otherwise agreed upon duties, he or she shall be granted the permission of his or her immediate supervisor to leave or cease work subject to the supervisor's approval as to when to leave or cease work.
-If he or she enters a work area not his or her regular work unit, he or she shall first schedule the visit with the supervisor of the location he or she desires to visit.
+The duties and activities of a shop steward (except where otherwise specifically agreed between the parties), while acting as such in the work activity which they represent, shall be limited to the handling of complaints and grievances which arise.
+When a shop steward is required to leave their regular work unit and ceases to perform their regularly assigned duties in pursuit of the above or otherwise agreed upon duties, they shall be granted the permission of their immediate supervisor to leave or cease work subject to the supervisor's approval as to when to leave or cease work.
+If they enter a work area, not their regular work unit, they shall first schedule the visit with the supervisor of the location he or she desires to visit.
 When necessary, a shop steward shall continue his or her regularly assigned duties until a reasonable time is afforded to provide for the completion of Municipal business.
-Only reasonable amounts of time, that have been previously approved by the shop steward's supervisor, may be spent by the shop steward in meeting with the complainant(s) or grievant(s) and/or the Municipality on Municipal premises, will be paid by the Municipality for such duties.

-- 2. Other Duties.
+Only reasonable amounts of time, that have been previously approved by the shop steward's supervisor, may be spent by the shop steward in meeting with the complainant(s) or grievant(s) and/or the Municipality on Municipal premises, will be paid by the Municipality for such duties. - 2.
+Other Duties.
 Shop stewards may be allowed to use Municipal time for the administration of this Agreement other than grievance/complaint handling or other MOA/AMEA business, only with the prior approval of the Director of Employee Relations.
 Approval for the use of MOA time for either of these purposes must be obtained from the Director of Employee Relations prior to commencement of such duties on Municipal paid time. - C. Meetings.
 There shall be no Municipal paid time used for preparation or presentation of arbitrations without the prior approval of the Municipality. - D. Time Recording.
-Any Municipal paid time used by members, or representatives in authorized Association activities as defined in this Agreement, shall be recorded and identified by the bargaining unit member on his or her timecard. - E. Compensation of Shop Stewards.
+Any Municipal paid time used by members, or representatives in authorized Association activities as defined in this Agreement, shall be recorded and identified by the bargaining unit member on their timecard. - E. Compensation of Shop Stewards.
 No extra pay will be paid to any member or shop steward for the performance of any authorized Association activities as defined in the Agreement, without the prior approval of the Municipality.
 Municipal scheduling of meetings such that they occur outside the regular hours of the Shop Steward shall constitute prior approval.